hasura/ndc-graphql/README.md

 executed by the user.

-Header forwarding is implemented as additional command arguments and wired from headers to the argument by the engine via the new `ArgumentPresets` feature.
+Header forwarding is implemented as additional command arguments and wired from headers to the argument by the engine via [the new `ArgumentPresets` feature](https://hasura.io/docs/3.0/supergraph-modeling/permissions/#modelpermissions-argumentpreset).

-TODO: Link docs.

 ## Schemas